How to Say "If the bird goes to the pond, the bird can meet a friend" in Korean | -(으)면 Grammar

 What does "If the bird goes to the pond, the bird can meet a friend" mean in Korean?

-The Korean sentence "새가 연못에 가면, 친구를 만날 수 있어요." translates to "If the bird goes to the pond, the bird can meet a friend." in English. "새가 연못에 가면, 친구를 만날 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "새가 연못에 가면, 친구를 만날 수 있어요." translates to "If the bird goes to the pond, the bird can meet a friend." in English.
+Imagine a scene: if the bird goes to the pond, the bird can meet a friend.
+In Korean, this moment is captured as "새가 연못에 가면, 친구를 만날 수 있어요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: saega yeonmote gamyeon, chingureul mannal su iteoyo.